rwalke/baRcodeR/cran-comments.md

-## Amendment to previous rejected submission

-We have removed the license file from the description file and the package file itself as suggested by Uwe Ligges.
+## baRcodeR 0.1.5 R CMD check results

+This is a minor update to make sure tests pass on r-devel and fix a broken link.

 ## Test environments

-* local Windows 10 install, R 3.6.1
+* local Windows 10 install, R 3.6.1, r-devel
 * win-builder (devel and release)
 * Ubuntu 16.04 (on travis-ci), R-oldrel, R-release, R-devel
 * R-hub
   * Windows Server 2008 R2 SP1, R-devel, 32/64 bit
   * Ubuntu Linux 16.04 LTS, R-release, GCC
   * Fedora Linux, R-devel, clang, gfortran

+## Amendment to previous rejected submission

+We have removed the license file from the description file and the package file itself as suggested by Uwe Ligges.

-## R CMD check results
+## baRcodeR 0.1.4 R CMD check results

 There were no ERRORS or WARNINGS.
 1 NOTE regarding change of package maintainer from Robert Colautti to Yihan Wu.